 Lewis’ educational background, which has generally focused on philosophy, politics, and literature, includes both undergraduate and graduate studies at six universities in four countries on three continents.
 He is himself a writer, and frequently contributes to Political Animal in that capacity.

 Lewis has untimely political leanings, although he has learned from both experience and observation that not all things are everywhere and at all times possible.
 He believes that the unifying feature in all distinctly human concerns is actually a tension between faith and reason.
 Most of his work and study explores this theme.

 Lewis’ favorite works of philosophy are the dialogues of Plato, and his favorite work of religion is the Talmud.
-Originally from Western Canada, he lives near Chicago with his son, Jacob, whose favorite political animal is Perry the Platypus.
+Originally from Western Canada, he lives near Chicago with his son, Jacob.